MoeraOrg/moeraorg.github.io/administration/tools/moname.md

 exactly how they are printed, with each word prepended with its number.
 These numbers are ignored.

+: The command always reads the current 24 secret words from standard input, even if you only change the URI or rotate keys.

 `-U, --uri URI`

 : Set a new node URI.

 `-g, --signing-key`

-: Generate a new signing key.
+: Generate a new signing key and print it after the update completes.

 `-G, --updating-key`

-: Generate a new updating key.
+: Generate a new updating key and print the new 24 secret words after the update completes.

+: `-g` and `-G` may be used together.
+In that case the command prints both the new secret words and the new signing key.